The Barbara McNees Spirit of ATHENA Scholarship

 Since 2019, this scholarship program has targeted women leaders with eight or more years of experience leading people and/or projects.
 The goal is to equip mid-level leaders with the knowledge and tools needed to help them advance into the C-Suite or a more senior/executive role.

-Additionally, since 2019, the scholarship committee will continue give preference to an awardee who has committed themselves and their employment to the public sector, not-for-profit sector, or entrepreneur/small business sector.
+Additionally, since 2019, the scholarship committee has continued to give preference to an awardee who has committed themselves and their employment to the public sector, not-for-profit sector, or entrepreneur/small business sector.

 Previous Barbara McNees Spirit of ATHENA Scholarship Awardees